 Managerial: The L-1A employee primarily manages the organization, or a department, or key function of the company.
 For example, if Amy is qualifying as a manager of personnel, she must supervise and control the work of other supervisory, managerial, or professional personnel and have the authority to hire and fire them or make effective recommendations regarding key personnel decisions.

-Executive: The L-1A employee primarily directs management of the organization or controls a major function of the organization, establishes its goals and policies, exercises wide latitude in discretionary decision-making, and works under only the general direction of higher-level executives, members of the board of directors, or stockholders.
+Executive: The L-1A employee primarily directs the management of the organization or controls a major function of the organization, establishes its goals and policies, exercises wide latitude in discretionary decision-making, and works under only the general direction of higher-level executives, members of the board of directors, or stockholders.

 Specialized Knowledge: The L-1B employee must have knowledge that is special to the organization and not general knowledge commonly held throughout the industry.
-The employee must possess advanced level of knowledge or expertise regarding the organization’s product, service, research, equipment, techniques, management, or other interest and its application in international markets.
+The employee must possess an advanced level of knowledge or expertise regarding the organization’s product, service, research, equipment, techniques, management, or other interest and its application in international markets.

 Given the complexities of such petitions, it is highly recommended that you seek the assistance of a lawyer you can trust to help you navigate through the L-1A, L-1B channels.